LLVM’s Real-Time Safety Revolution

 Lead Audio Software Engineer

 Chris Apple is a seasoned software engineer and team lead with nearly a decade of experience in the audio industry -- spanning everything from test automation in python, to loudspeaker installation in Tokyo nightclubs.
-With expertise in writing efficient C++ solutions, real-time audio rendering, and streamlining software engineering processes, he has made contributions to companies such as Dolby, Roblox, and Spatial Inc, as well as many open source projects.
+Using his expertise in real-time audio rendering, he has made contributions to companies such as Dolby, Roblox, and Spatial Inc, as well as many open source projects.
 Recently, he has focused primarily on real-time safety and rendering performance in audio playback systems written in C++.
 This focus has led to his work on RealtimeSanitizer.
 This new sanitizer in the LLVM ecosystem provides runtime checks to ensure time-unbound operations cannot be called from real-time contexts.